amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Otis King (UK)

 Otis King was an English electrical engineer.
 His company made high-quality pocket cylindrical rules, around 1922.
-Otis King made only two types, Model K and Model L, both of which are described, below.
+They made only two types, Model K and Model L, both of which are described, below.
 And despite being designed by an electrical engineer, these rules are not suitable for daily use in engineering, given their limited capabilities.
 The focus of these rules is on portability and precision, the two characteristics most engineers did not care for.

 ***Otis King Model K***—Otis King cylindrical slide rules use helical scales.
 The Model K is unusual in that it uses a double-cycle $C$ scale, thus, can perform chained calculations without the need to reset the cursor, as is necessary with the Model L, described below, which has a normal, single-cycle $C$ scale.
 But the Model K is limited, capability wise; it could compute only $×$ and $÷$.